-Overview Part III-- The Peak
+Overview-- The Peak

-Southeast of the main summit are two peaks that both have enough prominence to qualify as ranked ones.
+Southeast of the main summit of the Pinnacle Buttes are two peaks that both have enough prominence to qualify as ranked ones.
 "Pinnacle Buttes-- Southeast Peak #1" is the more northerly of the two and is also the hardest to climb of all five main Pinnacle Buttes summits.
 In fact, there has even been some speculation that the peak has never been climbed (or had not been until I climbed it on August 15, 2011).

 This is not due to technical difficulty of the route or obscurity of the peak.
 The hardest it gets is Class 4, maybe into "easy" Class 5, and the peak is easily seen from a major paved road.